jimniels/blog/src/client/posts/2021-06-14-displaying-favicons-for-any-domain.md

 It’s pretty neat that this functionality of displaying a favicon for any site on the web _seems to be_ provided as complimentary  utility to web developers.

 However, as mentioned, I can’t find any official API documentation or terms of service for usage of these URLs.
 It’s definitely a “use at your own risk” kind of deal.

 I’ve implemented displaying favicons for all the links I index on my blog.
 You can see that [here](https://blog.jim-nielsen.com/about/).

----

-1. <span id="f1"></span>One of the things I consistently see in my analytics (via Netlify) is how many requests come in for `/favicon.ico`, regardless of whether I specify its location using the `<link>` tag.
+[^1]: One of the things I consistently see in my analytics (via Netlify) is how many requests come in for `/favicon.ico`, regardless of whether I specify its location using the `<link>` tag.
 Lesson?
-Unless you have a really good reason not to, just stick the favicon at the root of your domain. [↩](#a1)
+Unless you have a really good reason not to, just stick the favicon at the root of your domain.
-2. <span id="f2"></span>DuckDuckGo’s usage of their favicon service in their mobile browser apparently caused [some](https://news.ycombinator.com/item?id=23708166) [controversy](https://github.com/duckduckgo/Android/issues/527).
+[^2]: DuckDuckGo’s usage of their favicon service in their mobile browser apparently caused [some](https://news.ycombinator.com/item?id=23708166) [controversy](https://github.com/duckduckgo/Android/issues/527).
 Rather than get a site’s favicon from wherever the website said to get it, their browser [asked DuckDuckGo’s servers for it](https://latesthackingnews.com/2020/07/07/duckduckgo-collected-users-browsing-data-addressed-the-glitch/).
 This _looked like_ a form of user tracking, a serious violation of the privacy-minded DuckDuckGo.
-While it all seemed ultimately harmless and done in the name of performance, it nonetheless ended up being a bad look for DuckDuckGo. [↩](#a2)
+While it all seemed ultimately harmless and done in the name of performance, it nonetheless ended up being a bad look for DuckDuckGo.